blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 For convolutional neural networks, the inductive bias was analyzed using the ReLU activation function and testing networks with different depths.
 The hidden layers of the CNN consist of 5 × 5 convolution filters organized into 128 channels.
 The networks have two constraints to match the structure of the identity target function.

 If you choose the button 'CNN' in the first figure, it shows the resulting visualizations.
-It can be seen that shallow networks are able to learn the identity function, while intermediate-depth networks function as edge detectors and deep networks learn the constant function.
+It can be seen that shallow networks are able to learn the identity function, while intermediate-depth networks function as edge detectors, and deep networks learn the constant function.
 Whether the model learns the identity or the constant function, both outcomes reflect inductive biases since no specific structure was given by the task.

 A better understanding of the evolution of the output can be obtained by examining the status of the prediction in the hidden layers of the CNN.
 Since CNNs, unlike FCNs, preserve the spatial relations between neurons in the intermediate layers, these layers can be visualized.
 The figure below shows the results for a randomly initialized 20-layer CNN compared to different depths of trained CNNs."